-- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations.
+- B3 CG 3.
+Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations.

 - C2 CE2 Understanding and mastering the basics of the general laws of mechanics, thermodynamics, waves and electromagnetic fields, as well as their application for solving engineering problems.

 - D2 CT2 Problems resolution.

 - D9 CT9 Apply knowledge.

 - D10 CT10 Self learning and work.

-Learning outcomes Expected results from this subject Training and Learning Results Understanding the basic concepts of electromagnetism and thermodynamics. В3 C2 Knowing the basic instruments for the measurement of physical quantities. - C2 Knowing the basic techniques for experimental data evaluation. В3 C2 D9 D10 Ability to develop practical solutions to basic technical problems in engineering, within the В3 C2 D2 framework of electromagnetism and thermodynamics.
+Learning outcomes Expected results from this subject Training and Learning Results sults Understanding the basic concepts of electromagnetism and thermodynamics. В3 C2 Knowing the basic instruments for the measurement of physical quantities.
+C2 Knowing the basic techniques for experimental data evaluation.
+C2 D9 D10 Ability to develop practical solutions to basic technical problems in engineering, within the В3 C2 D2 framework of electromagnetism and thermodynamics.
 D9 D10